vuejs/rfcs/active-rfcs/0000-reactivity-effect-scope.md

 # Summary

-A new `effectScope` API for `@vue/reactivity` that automatically collects the effects in a function call, and returns a stop handler to clean them up.
+A new `effectScope` API for `@vue/reactivity` that automatically collects the effects in a function call, and returns a `scope` instance that can be cleaned up by passing to the `stop()` API.

 # Basic example